 This test measures the amount of carbon dioxide and oxygen in the blood.
 Other blood tests may be used to look for possible infections and other problems.

-This imaging test uses X-rays and computer technology to produce horizontal, or axial, images (often called slices) of the body.
-A CT scan shows detailed images of any part of the body, including the lungs.
+This is an imaging test that uses X-rays and a computer to make detailed images of the body.
+A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than regular X-rays.
 They can be used to diagnose lung diseases, monitor disease progression, and evaluate response to treatment.

 There is no cure for most occupational lung diseases.
 Treatments are aimed at:

 Treatment depends on the type of lung disease.
-There is no way to fix lung scarring that has already occurred.
+There is no way to fix lung scarring that has already happened.

 Occupational lung diseases are preventable.
 The best prevention is to avoid the inhaled substances that cause lung problems.
 Other preventive measures include: